wkumari/draft-wkumari-opsawg-sdi/README.md

 3.3.
 Initial Device Boot

    When the device is very first powered on, it will generate its keypair.
-It generate a CSR (including the device serial number) and send it to the vendor's CA, receives the certificate andstores it.
+It then generates a CSR (including the device serial number) and sends it to the vendor's CA, which signs the certificate.
+   The device receives the signed certificate and stores it.

 3.4.
 Subsequent Boots

-   After the initial boot, it the device has no (valid) configuration file, it will perform standard a auto-install type functionality.
+   After the initial boot, it the device has no (valid) configuration file, it will perform standard an auto-install type functionality.
-   For example, it will perform DHCP Discovers until it gets a DHCP offer including DHCP option 66 or 150.
+   For example, it will perform DHCP Discovery until it gets a DHCP offer including DHCP option 66 or 150.
 It will contact the server listed in these DHCP options and download a configuration file named config_<serial_number>.cfg.
 This is all existing (often vendor